-- reviewing and approving VF's goals and objectives relevant to the compensation of the Chairman and Chief Executive Officer, evaluating him in light of these goals and objectives, and setting his compensation level based on this evaluation; - · annually reviewing the performance evaluations of the other executive officers of VF; - · annually recommending to the Board the salary of each executive officer of VF at the level of Vice President or above; - making recommendations to the Board with respect to incentive compensation-based plans and equity-based plans; - periodically reviewing all VF's compensation and benefit plans insofar as they relate to key employees to confirm that such plans remain equitable and competitive; - administering and interpreting VF's employee incentive compensation plans, in accordance with the terms of each plan; - · preparing a report to shareholders annually for inclusion in the proxy statement; and - · periodically reviewing and recommending to the Board compensation to be paid to non-employee directors.
+- reviewing and approving VF's goals and objectives relevant to the compensation of the Chairman and Chief Executive Officer, evaluating him in light of these goals and objectives, and setting his compensation level based on this evaluation; - · annually reviewing the performance evaluations of the other executive officers of VF;

+- annually recommending to the Board the salary of each named executive officer of VF and reviewing management's recommendations regarding the salaries of other senior officers; - · making recommendations to the Board with respect to incentive compensation-based plans and equity-based plans; - periodically reviewing all VF's compensation and benefit plans insofar as they relate to key employees to confirm that such plans remain equitable and competitive; - · administering and interpreting VF's management incentive compensation plans, in accordance with the terms of each plan; - · preparing a report to shareholders annually for inclusion in the proxy statement; and - · periodically reviewing and recommending to the Board compensation to be paid to non-employee directors.

-The Committee has the authority to retain and terminate any compensation consultant to assist in the evaluation of director, Chief Executive Officer and senior executive compensation.
-The Committee retained Frederic W. Cook & Co., Inc. ("Frederic Cook") in July 2008 as its independent compensation consultant to assist the Committee in accomplishing its objectives.
+The Committee has the authority to retain or obtain the advice of any compensation consultant, legal counsel or other adviser.
+The Committee may only select a compensation consultant, legal counsel or other adviser after taking into consideration the factors that affect the independence of such advisers as identified from time to time by the Securities and Exchange Commission.
+The Committee has retained Frederic W. Cook & Co., Inc. ("Frederic Cook") as its independent compensation consultant to assist the Committee in accomplishing its objectives.
 Frederic Cook has no relationship with VF other than providing services to the Compensation Committee.

-During 2008, Towers Perrin also served as an outside compensation consultant to the Committee.
-The Chief Executive Officer makes recommendations to the Committee regarding compensation for executives reporting directly to him.
+The Chief Executive Officer makes his performance evaluation comments and recommendations to the Committee regarding compensation for executives reporting directly to him.
+VF management purchases aggregate executive compensation data from Towers Watson ("Towers") from its database of over 760 U.S.-based companies to assist the Chief Executive Officer in making those recommendations to the Committee.

 The Committee has the authority to form and delegate authority to subcommittees as it deems appropriate.
-The role of the Committee, the compensation consultant and management in executive compensation is discussed in further detail in the Compensation Discussion and Analysis beginning on page 14.
+The role of the Committee, the compensation consultant and management in executive compensation is discussed in further detail in the Compensation Discussion and Analysis beginning on page 18.
 The members of the Committee are Ms. Fairbairn (Chairman) and Messrs.
-McCollough, Sharp and Viault.
-The Committee held five meetings during 2008.
+Bergh, McCollough, Sharp and Viault.
+The Committee held six meetings during 2010.